 What If I Find A Dried Dead Tick On My Dog?

 If the dried dead tick on your dog is still embedded, follow the removal steps above.
-It could possibly still transmit disease, so remove it as soon as you discover it.
+It is possible to transmit disease still, so remove it as soon as you discover it.

 One of the best ways to prevent ticks from hosting on your dog is by using a tick and flea prevention product year-round.
 Our experts have chosen the best tick and flea prevention products, including topicals, shampoos, and sprays.
 Or ask your vet for his recommendations.

-It’s also important to keep your grass mowed as short as possible and remove brush, leaf litter, and tall grasses from your yard to control areas where ticks like to live.
+It’s also essential to keep your grass mowed as short as possible and remove brush, leaf litter, and tall grasses from your yard to control areas where ticks like to live.

 Do you find ticks on your dog often?